ALASdoo/alasdoo.uiskel/README.md

 Using custom fonts
 ------------------
 @Font-Face is used for applying custom fonts.
-The preferred way is to have the font files on your server and use that, and the other way would be to use Google Font API or FontSquirrel.
+The preferred way is to have the font files on your server and use that.
+The other way would be to use Google Font API or FontSquirrel.
 Both are free and have big font collection that are licensed for web.
 With google, only a stylesheet is added to the page, which points to their server and they will provide all the font files that are needed.
 With FontSquirrel you download everything and serve it from your server.